Climbing Iliniza North and South

 The Iliniza and Corazón volcanoes are located about 40 km south-southwest from Quito near by Machachi village.
 Corazón is a perfect place to get acclimatization and scope excellent views of central valleys and neighbor peaks.
-Iliniza South peak has the distinction of being the sixth highest elevation (5250m), while Iliniza North the eighth one (5125m).
+Iliniza South peak has the distinction of being the sixth highest elevation (5250m), while Iliniza North the eighth one (5125m) in the Ecuadorian Andes.

 the North Peak is especially recommended for people who are training and seeking acclimatization before attempting major peaks.
 Because of the poor services of the “Nuevos Horizontes” hut, (3740 m) we prefer staying overnight in local Haciendas located in the valleys below.
-There we have comfort, great local food and better rest for the next long hike in the Andes
+There we have comfort, great local food and better rest for the next long day hike.

 Climbing Iliniza North – Summary